 - About Maintenance Responsibility of Diet Types and Texture Types

-- Parent Account: Assigning Maintenance of Diet Type or Texture Type to Child Accounts
+- Parent Account: Assigning Maintenance of Diet Type to Child Accounts

 - About Maintenance Responsibility of Fluid Types